 Related Articles

-For more on this topic, check out how to play pool, 8-ball rules, 9-ball rules, 10-ball rules, cutthroat pool rules, and bank pool rules.
+For more on this topic, check out how to play pool, 8-ball rules, 9-ball rules, 10-ball rules, cutthroat pool rules, bank pool rules, how to break in pool, and pool games you can play alone.

 Check out our top-rated gear picks — selected and reviewed by billiards enthusiasts.